DarkShadow-hash/darkshadow-hash.github.io/README.md

 _________________________________________________________________________________________
 ### State of the art
 During our researchs, we found some interesting projects that have already been conducted.
 Some inspiring projects were the following:

-Mostly AI
-Mostly AI specializes in creating synthetic datasets for insurance and other industries, focusing on privacy preservation and regulatory compliance.
+- Mostly AI : specializes in creating synthetic datasets for insurance and other industries, focusing on privacy preservation and regulatory compliance.
 They provide tools for insurers to generate synthetic data that mimics real customer and claims data, helping to test models and manage risks without using sensitive data.

-Hazy
-Hazy provides tools for generating privacy-preserving synthetic data, particularly for use in finance, insurance, and healthcare.
+- Hazy : provides tools for generating privacy-preserving synthetic data, particularly for use in finance, insurance, and healthcare.
 Their platform can simulate large-scale data scenarios, which help insurers understand complex patterns in claims and customer behavior.

 _________________________________________________________________________________________
 ### Contribution: What are we doing that is different?